Monday Evening House Group

 Contact: Malcolm Ray-Smith

-Family commitments and ongoing health issues have made it difficult for some members of the group to attend as regularly as they used to do; but whenever we meet for prayer and to study the bible we enjoy rich fellowship and encouragement.
 Members each contribute a pound at each meeting.
 From time to time we donate the proceeds to such charities as we feel led to support.
-During the past year we made donations to the Church and to the Christmas Tree Festival appeal.
+During the past year we made donations to the Disasters Emergency Appeal for Africa, The Alzheimers Café at the Church and The Angels Christmas Tree Appeal.